Skip to content

 Short answers, pulled from the story.

-Who became the first woman elected to Tynwald?
+Who was the first woman elected to the Tynwald House of Keys?

-Marion Shimmin of the Manx Labour Party became the first woman elected at a by-election in 1933.
-Women gained ability to stand for election following the 1919 introduction of universal adult suffrage based on residency.
+Marion Shimmin of the Manx Labour Party was the first woman elected to the House of Keys, winning a by-election in 1933.
+Women became eligible to stand for election following the introduction of universal adult suffrage based on residency in 1919.